-- install: This directory contains the modules file, which includes a list of NetVault Backup modules installed on the server and client machines.
-The install directory is small in size. - bkl: This directory contains the license key files for the NetVault Backup products.
-The bkl directory is small in size. - MediaDatabase: This directory stores the media records and backup indexes.
-The MediaDatabase directory grows to be rather large as you use the NetVault Backup system.
+- install: This directory contains the modules file, which includes a list of NetVault modules installed on the server and client machines.
+The install directory is small in size. - Iv: This directory contains one license file called productlicenses.xml, which is where the install license is added.
+The directory is small in size. - MediaDatabase: This directory stores the media records and backup indexes.
+The MediaDatabase directory grows to be rather large as you use the NetVault system.
 To estimate space requirements for the MediaDatabase directory, see Database size calculation. - pgsql: This directory stores the backup and restore job records.
 The space requirement for this directory depends on the content of the jobs.
 When calculating space requirement for the NetVault Database, consider adding 10 percent of the MediaDatabase size for this directory.